Savor the Flavors of Taiwan at Din Tai Fung in San Diego

 The Vibe

-Located at the top of the stairs and behind the mall’s valet parking station, the restaurant forms a semi-circle with enormous windows.
+As you approach it becomes clear that dining at Din Tai Fung is going to be an experience before you even sit down.
+The restaurant sits at the top of the stairs behind the mall’s valet parking station, forming a semi-circle with enormous windows.

-After checking in with the hostess, diners enter a waiting lobby with a glassed-in prep culinary showroom of cooks assembling xlb.
-Here, cooks industriously cut, stuff, and crimp hundreds of dumplings, wontons, potstickers, and more.
-Guest huddle around to watch cooks dressed in white coats, hairnets, masks, and surgical gloves make dumplings.
+After checking in with the hostess, diners enter a waiting lobby centered around a glassed-in culinary showroom where cooks in white coats, hairnets, masks, and surgical gloves industriously cut, stuff, and crimp hundreds of dumplings, wontons, and potstickers.
+Guests huddle around to watch and the speed and precision on display is genuinely jaw-dropping.

 The Menu

-Din Tai Fung provides both a menu with pictures of all the dishes and a two-sided order sheet menu.
-Pen is provided for you to mark the items you want to order.
-Before your order is placed, the server reads the order to confirm the items.
+Din Tai Fung provides both a picture menu and a two-sided order sheet with a pen to mark your selections.
+Before your order is placed the server reads it back to confirm.
+A thoughtful touch that reflects the overall attention to detail here.

 menu at Din Tai Fung

-Cucumber Salad · The simplicity of this dish is what makes it perfect.
-The crisp Persian cucumbers are chilled, thickly sliced, tossed with sesame and Din Tai Fung chili oil, and purposefully stacked.
-Finally, the cucumbers are topped with mild fresno chili pepper and fresh garlic.
-The cucumbers were crunchy and nicely coated in their sauce.
+Cucumber Salad is one of those dishes where simplicity is the whole point.
+Crisp Persian cucumbers are chilled, thickly sliced, tossed with sesame and Din Tai Fung chili oil, and purposefully stacked, then topped with mild fresno chili pepper and fresh garlic.
+Crunchy, well-coated, and refreshing.

-Chicken Spicy Wontons · These are a crowd favorite because of their chili oil sauce secret recipe.
-Don’t let all the red chili oil sauce scare you, it has just enough spiciness to give it a bit of heat.
-It is mildly spicy and sweet.
-They are topped with garlic and green onion.
+Chicken Spicy Wontons are a crowd favorite for a reason.
+The chili oil sauce is their secret recipe and despite all the red color it delivers just enough heat to be interesting without overwhelming.
+Mildly spicy and a little sweet, topped with garlic and green onion.

 chicken spicy wontons at Din Tai fung

-Shrimp Fried Rice · The rice was perfectly fluffed, not overly oiled, sprinkled with both white and yellow bits of egg, and green onions.
+Shrimp Fried Rice was perfectly fluffed, not overly oiled, and scattered with white and yellow bits of egg and green onion.

-Noodles with Spicy Sauce ·They use their house-made signature chili oil in this dish.
+Noodles with Spicy Sauce use their house-made signature chili oil and are simple and satisfying.

 bok choy at Din Tai Fung